Abhigy012/WriteHub/server/README.md

 ## 📄 License

-This project is part of the MegaBlog application and is licensed under the MIT License.
+This project is part of the WriteHub application and is licensed under the MIT License.